stevannetto/EFI-ASROCK-Z690M-ITX-AX/README.md

 # EFI-ASROCK-Z690M-ITX-AX
-EFI Setup for ASRock Z690M-ITX/ax motherboard.
+EFI Setup for the 12th gen Intel Alder Lake in a ASRock Z690M-ITX/ax motherboard.